 On September 11, 2001, 19 militants associated with the Islamic extremist group al-Qaeda hijacked four airplanes and carried out suicide attacks against targets in the United States.

-I can’t remember why I developed an interest in this topic, but it doesn’t seem to matter much so let’s just talk about the two books I read.
+I couldn't remember why I developed an interest in this topic, but it doesn’t seem to matter much so let’s just talk about the two books I read.

 The authors of "102 Minutes: The Untold Story of the Fight to Survive Inside the Twin Towers" (2005) interviewed scores of survivors and their families as well as studied emails and voice messages from those inside to capture the chaotic scenes and confusing thoughts of people who were trapped inside the towers.
 The book also raised questions about building safety and tragic flaws in New York’s emergency preparedness.

-There’s a discounted bookstore in World Square which basically sells any 6 books for 50 bucks.
-I bought some but haven’t got time to read yet so would prioritise these books in 2018.
+There’s a discounted bookstore in World Square which sells any six books for 50 bucks.
+I bought some but haven’t got time to read yet so I would prioritize these books in 2018.

 I also want to check out Love, Rosie by Cecelia Ahern as Annabel recommended it to me and Turn Right, a book written by my AIESEC friend Inez Natalia.

-Btw, if I could just recommend one book from this year reading list, it must be A Bright Shining Lie: John Paul Vann and America in Vietnam by Neil Sheehan.
+If I could just recommend one book from this year’s reading list, it must be A Bright Shining Lie: John Paul Vann and America in Vietnam by Neil Sheehan.